Cancer affects everyone in some way. In Alberta:

-The Tomorrow Project is the largest study ever undertaken in Alberta.
-The goal of the study is to find out more about what causes cancer, so it may be prevented in the future.
+Alberta's Tomorrow Project (ATP) was formed to do something about these high rates.
+It is the largest research study ever undertaken in Alberta.
+The goal of the study is to find out more about what causes cancer and other chronic diseases, so they may be prevented in the future.

-The Canadian Partnership for Tomorrow Project.
+The Canadian Partnership for Tomorrow Project (CPTP).
+Over 300,000 Canadians have joined the national study.
 The study hopes to to learn how to prevent cancer and other long-term health problems.

-For more information, see:
+For more information:

-Author: The Tomorrow Project
+Author: Alberta's Tomorrow Project